EViews

 EViews is a statistical package for Windows, used mainly for time-series oriented econometric analysis.
 It is developed by Quantitative Micro Software (QMS), now a part of IHS.
 Version 1.0 was released in March 1994, and replaced MicroTSP.
 The TSP software and programming language had been originally developed by Robert Hall in 1965.
-The current version of EViews is 13, released in August 2022.
+The current version of EViews is 14, released in June 2024.

 Features

 EViews can be used for general statistical analysis and econometric analyses, such as cross-section and panel data analysis and time series estimation and forecasting.

 EViews combines spreadsheet and relational database technology with the traditional tasks found in statistical software, and uses a Windows GUI.
 This is combined with a programming language which displays limited object orientation.

-The Enterprise edition of EViews allows access to 3rd party time series data from multiple providers including: Thomson Reuters Datastream, Moody's Economy.com, Macrobond Financial, Haver Analytics, and CEIC.
+EViews allows access to 3rd party time series data from multiple providers including: Thomson Reuters Datastream, Moody's Economy.com, Macrobond Financial, Haver Analytics, and CEIC.

 Data formats

 EViews relies heavily on a proprietary and undocumented file format for data storage.
 However, for input and output it supports numerous formats, including databank format, Excel formats, PSPP/SPSS, DAP/SAS, Stata, RATS, and TSP.
 EViews can access ODBC databases.
 EViews file formats can be partially opened by gretl.